Warne created magic but wouldn't say he is the greatest spinner: Gavaskar | Sports-Games

 Another spin legend, Muralitharan (800) finished with more wickets than Warne (708).

+''Honestly...
+It's not the time: Indian legend slammed for 'shameful' Warne claim,'' read the headline of 'Fox News'.

+''Gavaskar's call was more head-scratching as it came after he admitted Warne's leg spin was the toughest art to master as a bowler,'' said a news.com-au in its report.

-Gavaskar, who was also lavish in his praise for Warne, copped a lot of criticism from the Australian media, which said the timing of the 72-year-old's comments wasn't particularly good. ''He mastered a craft which is so difficult to master, which is wrist spin.
+The report also carried a tweet of British journalist Jack Mendal, who said, ''Honestly, Sunny, it's not the time ... could have just sidestepped it.
+The body isn't even cold yet.''
+The 72-year-old Gavaskar was also lavish in his praise for Warne and acknowledged that he perfected a difficult craft and worked up magic on the field. ''He mastered a craft which is so difficult to master, which is wrist spin.
 To pick 700-plus wickets like he did in Test cricket plus hundreds more in one-day cricket just tells you how good a bowler he was,'' Gavaskar said.

 ''Finger spin is a lot easier, you have a lot more control over what you want to bowl, but leg spin or wrist spin is very, very tough.